Colour Analysis secrets took me from frumpy to fabulous at 50

 The Autumn pinks (salmon and coral in this case) are in harmony with my colouring, they are the right depth, soft/muted, rich and they work well.

 The Winter pinks are bright, cool hues and you see them long before you even notice me, they are too bold for my subtle colouring.

-In colour analysis terms and a Seasonal approach I’m an Autumn, but in a Tonal approach it’s refined further and splits each season into three sub-types based on my Tonal Dominance.
+But in a Tonal colour analysis approach it’s refined further and splits each season into three sub-types based on my Tonal Dominance.
 I am a Soft/Muted Autumn with warm skin (which looks cool, pale and grey in the wrong colours).
 Soft/Muted being the Tonal direction and Autumn being the season.

 My eyes should have been a big clue, they have a starburst pattern often seen in Autumns and are not the muddy blue they have looked for years.
 They are, in fact, various shades of teal with a dark teal outline, an olive starburst around the pupils and little flecks of yellow throughout the teal/blue of the iris.

 It’s hard to photograph but you can see the yellow flecks, light olive starburst and teal background/outline.

 Skin tones and colour analysis